 - Vaseline.
 Use petroleum jelly or a water-based lubricant.

-- Dog treats: Handy for ensuring your dog’s cooperation.
+- Dog treats: Hemp calming treats for dogs are handy for ensuring your pet’s cooperation.
 Plus, your dog will need a reward when it’s over.

 There are two methods on how to express dog anal glands — internal and external.
 Let’s take a look at each of them.